-Graphite: most expensive option but also light and powerful.
+Graphite: often the most expensive option but also light and powerful performance on the court.

-For everyone else not mentioned, we would recommend you skip the wood paddles and look at mid-range composite or graphite pickleball paddle.
+For everyone else not mentioned: we would recommend you skip the wood paddles and look for a mid-range composite or graphite pickleball paddle.
 The prices have come down in recent years and you can find very affordable paddles.

-These paddles are normally constructed with a composite core and of a fiberglass or graphite hitting surface.
+These paddles are constructed with a composite core and of a fiberglass or carbon fiber hitting surface.
 The core of the paddle is made of either Nomex™ (rigid nylon), polymer or aluminum.
 There are pros and cons to each paddle core type, which we go into below.

 The basic difference between the three common types of composite cores:

-The paddles offer lighter weight, aluminum cores.
-The internal honeycomb aluminum structures makes for a stronger paddle while still being light enough to give great action and control.
-Aluminum core can be a great option for the “control” player who is willing to sacrifice some drive for more control.
+These paddles offer lighter weight, aluminum cores.
+The internal honeycomb aluminum structures make for a stronger paddle while still being light enough to give great action and control.
+The aluminum core can be a great option for the “control” player who is willing to sacrifice some drive and power for more finesse and maneuverability.

-The polymer is a plastic blend, it’s considered the newest core technology on the pickleball market today it’s also one of the most popular.
+The polymer core paddles are made of a plastic blend, while considered the newest core technology on the pickleball market today it’s also one of the most popular.
 Polymer pickleball paddles are considered the quietest paddles on the market.
 This fact could be an important part of the buying decision if you are living in a gated community, shared gym space or recreation center where the noise produced by pickleball can be a negative factor.

 With more and more pickleball courts opening, especially those in closed communities, the issue of pickleball noise is becoming more of an issue and does create some conflict between pickleball players and non-playing local residents.
-Some communities and courts have actually come up with lists of approved and paddles and actually ban players from playing pickleball with certain paddle models.
+Some communities and courts have actually come up with lists of approved and paddles and actually ban players from playing with certain models of pickleball paddle.

 However, some clubs have come up with lists of paddles that are either Approved (Green Zone) or Banned (Red Zone) base on the noise that each paddle produces so if that is the case where you live, just buying a polymer core may no be enough.

-Although it’s not an official rating system or certification, as private clubs they are able to determine which paddles are accepted based on their own criteria.
-There is one well known list circulating on the internet that is now being used by many clubs as the standard to qualify “Quiet Paddles" We talked about the pickleball noise issues here on our blog and in a separate posted provided a comparison table and list showing the "Approved" Green Zone paddles.
+Although it’s not an official rating system or certification, like private clubs they are able to determine which paddles are accepted based on their own criteria.
+There is one well-known list circulating on the internet that is now being used by many clubs as the standard to qualify “Quiet Paddles”.
+Some paddle makers have started to mark their paddles with a ¨Green Zone” approved seal.

-The ‘Edge’ refers to the protective guard that protrudes slightly around the of the pickleball paddle.
-It is intended to protect the edge from chipping due to paddle being dropped or missed shots against hard surfaces.
-Some serious players prefer edgeless pickleball paddles as it maximizes the playing surface of the paddle face.
-Although these padles do normally have a thin tape around the edge of the paddle to protect it without interfering with the face of the paddle, it may not be enough to protect it from impact so these kind of paddles are more susceptible to chipping along the paddle edge.
+Some serious players prefer an edgeless pickleball paddle as it maximizes the playing surface of the paddle face.
+Although these paddles do normally have a thin tape around the edge of the paddle to protect it without interfering with the face of the paddle, it may not be enough to protect it from impact so this kind of paddles are more susceptible to chips or nicks along the paddle edge.

-The most common “classic shaped paddle” measures approximately 8 inches (20.32 cm) wide by 15¾ inches (40 cm) long.
-Some paddle manufacturers design wide-body and oversized paddles by adding length to the face and shortening the length of the handle, therefore keeping the total length of the paddle the same and within regulation.
+Many pickleball paddle manufacturers now design oversized paddles by adding length to the face and shortening the length of the handle, therefore keeping the total length of the pickleball paddle the same and within regulation.

-There are a few paddles on the market such as the "Encore Blade" that sacrifice face width to allow for increased the paddle length to up to 17”, which is the maximum length allowed by the USAPA.
-This paddle would be more of a specialty paddle for a more experienced player looking for added reach.
+This is the maximum pickleball paddle length allowed by the USAPA.
+This type of paddle would be more of a specialty paddle for a more experienced player looking for added reach.

-Many people would say price is top priority when buying a pickleball paddle.
+Many people would say the price is the top priority when buying a pickleball paddle.
 Although we understand that everyone has their own personal budget and limit to how much they are willing to spend on particular items, one thing to keep in mind is that if you take good care of your it, a pickleball paddle should last you years.
 If you are budgeting how much to spend on pickleball gear, I would definitely prioritize a good pair of pickleball shoes before spending a ton on a paddle.

-If you plan to play even just once a week, over a year the difference between the cheapest wood paddle and a decent mid-range graphite rod may work out to pennies a game.
+If you plan to play even just once a week, over a year the difference between the cheapest wood paddle and a decent mid-range graphite rod may work out to pennies per game.

 Although you can drop well over $100 on a good quality paddle there are plenty of affordable options and compared to sports like golf, the total investment in pickleball equipment is pretty low.

-If you are a beginner buying your first paddle and can afford to, we recommend skipping wood and going at least one rung up the ladder to a decent composite or graphite paddle.
-Here are our recommendations on best cheap pickleball paddles for beginners.
+If you are a beginner buying your first pickleball paddle and can afford to, we recommend you skip wood options and going at least one rung up the ladder to a decent composite or graphite paddle.

-A step in price would be low-end composite paddles.
+A small step up in price would be low-end composite pickleball paddles.
 Some people refer to these as “club paddles”.
-They are still relatively affordable and are a good option for clubs, camps and community centers that need to buy a large volume of paddles.
+They are still relatively affordable and are a good option for clubs, camps and community centers that team together to buy a large volume of paddles.